 You should also be aware if you leave your keys in your house where you know others have access to them, and you regularly let others drive your car, your insurance company may say you implicitly gave permission to others who live at your house to drive your car.
 That means your car insurance would likely apply.
 If the person who drove your car was unlicensed, but he or she has a strong argument about implied permission to take the keys, you may be on the hook for damages he or she causes.

 Our firm has an established track record of recovering compensation for personal injury victims, including car crash victims.
-We have obtained more than $750 million in compensation on behalf of our clients over more than 28 years.
+We have obtained more than $1 billion in compensation on behalf of our clients over more than 28 years.